yao-laboratory/MotifCluster/README.md

 ### input:
 built in the program
 ### command example:
-    python3 Gaussion_main.py draw_GMM
+    python3 MotifCluster_main.py draw_GMM
 ### output:
 png file

 ## Other useful tools
 ## function1:
 ### description:
-* This function can copy start line to end line from the original file to a new file
+* This function can copy the start line to the end line from the original file to a new file
 ### input:
-bed files in bed_files folder
+bed files in the bed_files folder
 ### command example:
-    python3 Gaussion_main.py cutting_file -input bed_files/chr12.bed -start 0 -end 1000 -output output.bed
+    python3 MotifCluster_main.py cutting_file -input bed_files/chr12.bed -start 0 -end 1000 -output output.bed
 ### output:
 output.bed